ElizabethHolmes/PhotoFrame_tools/PhotoFramePhotoModifier/README.md

 ## About
 PhotoFramePhotoModifier is a Java program for editing images to display in a digital photo frame.
 It crops the images if necessary so that their aspect ratio is 4:3, resizes them to a resolution of 800 x 600 for lanscape images and 450 x 600 for portrait images, and adds a title comprised of a date (or other user-defined specifier) and a name.

-** PLEASE NOTE: PhotoFramePhotoModifier is one of my first Java programs written as a beginner Java programmer and so I apologise if the code is inelegant, unconventional or otherwise sub-optimal; it works for the intended purpose and I provide it in case it might be useful to others, but with no guarantees. **

 ## Requirements
 PhotoFramePhotoModifier requires a Java Runtime Environment.